 Views from Instagram

 I am sure you’ve seen on the gram, pictures of Villa Rufolo in Ravello.
 The rumour mill says it’s one of the best views you can get of the Amalfi Coast.
 Naturally, it was closed when we got there by bus because there was a summer concert series.
-You can’t access the view without paying the €7 to go into the Villa.
+You can’t access the view without paying €7 to go into the Villa.

 Another for the gram is the beach at Fiordo di Furore.
 It is a bit of bitch to get to by public transport and make sure you buy your tickets in advance since they won’t let you on the bus without them.
 Naturally, it was closed when we got there.
-I am talking concrete slabs blocking the way down to the beach since the pathway was crumbling.
+I am talking about concrete slabs blocking the way down to the beach since the pathway was crumbling.
 Yet, I saw many a photo on Instagram that day with sunbathers on the beach.
 The lies!

 All Roads Lead to Rome, but They May Charge You

 Trying to catch our 10 in the morning train to the Rome Airport from the Salerno train station was the worst.
-It was a Sunday; I get it, but there is no Uber and taxi’s run in the 100’s of euros.
-We bought tickets for the bus at the tobacco shop the night before, including a ticket for luggage since we didn’t want to take any chances being denied boarding on our 5:40 am the next morning bus.
-We were told by two tourist info ladies that the scheduled bus won’t go all the way to Salerno, but will stop in the town before so we would need to take 20-minute taxi costing 50 euros for the last part of the journey.
+It was a Sunday; I get it, but there is no Uber and taxis run in the 100’s of euros.
+We bought tickets for the bus at the tobacco shop the night before, including a ticket for luggage since we didn’t want to take any chances of being denied boarding on our 5:40 am the next morning bus.
+We were told by two tourist info ladies that the scheduled bus won’t go all the way to Salerno, but will stop in the town before so we would need to take a 20-minute taxi costing 50 euros for the last part of the journey.
 It was a pleasant surprise when the bus kept going all the way to the station.